Corbyncentral/electionmusing/README.md

 <br>
 <a href="https://blogs.spectator.co.uk/2016/07/theresa-mays-record-home-secretary-isnt-reassuring/">Theresa May’s record as Home Secretary is alarming, not reassuring [paywall]</a> <a href="https://archive.is/64JdD">(archive)</a>
 <br>
-<a href="http://www.independent.co.uk/voices/theresa-may-prime-minister-andrea-leadsom-policies-voting-record-human-rights-what-did-she-mean-a7130961.html">When you cross-reference Theresa May's speech with her voting record, it's as if she didn't mean anything she said</a>
+<a href="http://www.independent.co.uk/voices/theresa-may-prime-minister-andrea-leadsom-policies-voting-record-human-rights-what-did-she-mean-a7130961.html">When you cross-reference Theresa May's speech with her voting record, it's as if she didn't mean anything she said</a> <a href="https://web.archive.org/web/20170628025557/http://www.independent.co.uk/voices/theresa-may-prime-minister-andrea-leadsom-policies-voting-record-human-rights-what-did-she-mean-a7130961.html">(archive)</a>
 <br>
 <a href="http://www.express.co.uk/news/uk/714124/David-Cameron-Theresa-May-Prime-minister-Brexit-campaign-Submarine-May-Sir-Craig-Oliver">REVEALED: 'Submarine May' Cameron's name for PM as he begged her to 'come off the fence.'</a>
 <br>